CompVis/stable-diffusion/README.md

 Note that since we have used the SAC dataset for the personalization, the optimized results are more biased towards fantasy aesthetics.

-Now we turn to another example.

-To see more examples, have a look at https://arxiv.org/abs/2209.12330
+To see more examples, look at the [Further resources](#further-resources) section below, or have a look at https://arxiv.org/abs/2209.12330

 ## Using your own embeddings